appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ## Custom JavaScript libraries

-You can browse and install recommended JS libraries or install a JS library of your choice by providing a valid URL.
+Browse and install recommended JS libraries or install a JS library of your choice by pasting a valid URL.
+You can search libraries on popular CDN services like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) to obtain the URL. ```

 For example-